abvalatouski/wstp/README.md

 in almost any programming language.
 First, I'll use Wolfram Language for the sake of simplicity, then I'll switch to C, and then finally to Haskell.

 ## Step 1.
-Connecting to Wolfram scripts via WSTP
+Connecting two Wolfram scripts via WSTP

 So, the client code will be incredibly simple.
 It gonna **connect** to some link, then activate it, then write a random expression onto it,